-This lack of standardisation in reference checking is a significant challenge.
-Paired with inexperience, your organisation is taking a big risk.
+This lack of standardisation in reference checking is a significant challenge that affects the overall hiring experience.

 Think about what you’re communicating to candidates when you take two or three weeks to process a reference.
 That your business is disorganised?
 That you don’t value new hires enough to prioritise them?
 That necessary checks and balances are ignored?
 Whatever the impression, it’s not a good one.

 In addition, since our research showed that four in 10 candidates abandoned applications because of delayed references, you’re losing the cream of the crop to your competitors as a result.

 The flipside?
 Well-conducted references are a goldmine of information for HR managers and line managers to understand what candidates want from your organisation, as well as their strengths and weaknesses, which helps you keep new employees engaged and productive in their role.

 Recruiting efficiency means efficiency across the business, with fewer staffing problems, lower turnover and lowered risk.